 Mindfulness and presence in our lives is the goal of Yoga.
 I hope that whatever technique you decide to take up brings you peace, presence, and patience.

-Portia Ingram serves as the Deputy Director of Community Affairs for Suffolk County Executive Steve Bellone, assisting with constituent concerns and planning County endorsed events.
-She is an active member of Minority Millennials, Inc. and has also worked in the disability community for over 10 years in various positions ranging from a clinician to advocate.
-She continues to share and provide resources to those in the community as well as working alongside politicians and in non-profit organizations around Long Island.
-Portia Ingram is also a social entrepreneur, author, and has worked as a Wholistic Organizational coach since 2014.
-She is author of the workbook The Helpful Planner and young adult self-help book How To Survive Your 20s.
+Portia Ingram is the Director of Smart Start Suffolk for Suffolk County Executive Steve Bellone, developing and coordinating early childhood programs.
+She owns Mind Align Solutions, LLC, a consulting company that creates and runs workshops on holistic planning and life skill development for children and adults.
+She has also worked and advocated for the disability community for over ten years in various positions ranging from clinician to policy advocate.
+She continues to share and provide resources to those in the community, working alongside politicians and non-profit organizations around Long Island.
+She is the author of the workbook The Helpful Planner and the young adult self-help book How To Survive Your 20s.